Fred R. Harris: Later life

-Harris left elective politics for academia after 1976.
+Harris left electoral politics for academia after 1976.
 He became a professor of political science at the University of New Mexico and wrote many books on political subjects, including Potomac Fever (Norton, 1977 ISBN 0-393-05610-4) and Deadlock or Decision: The U.S. Senate and the Rise of National Politics (Oxford University, 1993 ISBN 0-19-508025-4).
 In 2003, Harris was elected to the Common Cause National Governing Board.
-He is also the author of three novels.
-He resides in Corrales, New Mexico.
+He also wrote three novels.
+He lived in Corrales, New Mexico.